sachin-ranganath-k/co-op-app/user/includes/readme.txt

-common include files in this folder
+common include files in this folder..